tienhung278/worker-vitals/README.md

 ## ARCHITECTURE
 - Backend: NestJS 10, TypeORM 0.3, PostgreSQL, Jest for tests.
+- Frontend: Next.js (latest) using the App Router.
 - Database: PostgreSQL with a single table vital_signs.